oceanprotocol-archive/dev-ocean/doc/architecture/squid.md

 ---

-## ocean.agreements.conditions.payment
+## ocean.agreements.conditions

-#### lock
+#### lockReward
-Transfers tokens to the PaymentConditions contract account as an escrow payment.
+Transfers tokens to the EscrowRewardCondition contract as an escrow payment.
 This is required before access can be given to the asset data.

 Parameters
 ```
 agreementId: hex str representation of `bytes32` id
-    assetId: hex str representation of `bytes32` id
-      price: int the price set for this service agreement
+      amount: int the price set for this service agreement
 ```

 Returns